Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trump administration considers withdrawing from NATO command position

-The restructuring proposals come as President Trump is cutting spending and staffing across the federal government.
-Merging the commands could help the military cut staffing levels that overlap in functions, saving on operating costs, according to officials familiar with the plans.
+The restructuring proposals come as President Trump is slashing spending and staffing across the federal government.
+Merging the commands could help the military cut staffing levels that overlap, saving on operating costs, according to officials familiar with the plans.

 If all the plans are implemented, the US could save up to $270 million in the first year, according to NBC News, citing internal Pentagon documents.
 That savings, while large, represents only about 0.03% of the US Department of Defense 's $850 billion annual budget.

-In addition, the Pentagon plans to move hundreds of employees from its headquarters to Suffolk, Virginia, cutting 375 civilian jobs in the areas of planning, cyberspace and force development, with a total expected savings of $470 million over five years.
+In addition, the Pentagon also plans to move hundreds of employees from its headquarters to Suffolk, Virginia (USA), cutting 375 civilian employees in the fields of planning, cyberspace and force development, with a total expected savings of 470 million USD over 5 years.

 The missile defense component of the US Space Command is also likely to be eliminated in the restructuring.
 The missile defense mission is already fulfilled by other services and combatant commands and can therefore be eliminated without affecting the overall operations of the military, NBC News reported, citing the US Department of Defense.